lorenzosinisi/retex/README.md

 # The Rete Algorithm

 "The Rete Match Algorithm is an efficient method for comparing a large collection of patterns to a large collection of objects.
 It finds all the objects that match each pattern.
-The algorithm was developed for use in production system interpreters, and it has been used for systems containing from a few hundred to more than a thousand patterns and objects.
-This article presents the algorithm in detail.
-It explains the basic concepts of the algorithm, it describes pattern and object representations that are appropriate for the algorithm, and it describes the operations performed by the pattern matcher" - C. Forgy
+The algorithm was developed for use in production system interpreters, and it has been used for systems containing from a few hundred to more than a thousand patterns and objects" - C. Forgy

 **Boilerplate/PoC of a version of the Rete Algorithm implementated in Elixir**